Skip to content

 Plants Toxic to Cats and Dogs - Complete Avoidance Guide

-Protect your beloved pets with this comprehensive guide to dangerous houseplants.
-Learn which plants to avoid, recognize poisoning symptoms, and discover beautiful pet-safe alternatives.
+Protect your pets with this comprehensive reference guide.
+Learn which common houseplants pose serious toxicity risks, how to recognize poisoning symptoms, and discover beautiful ASPCA-verified non-toxic alternatives for every variety covered here.

-If your pet has ingested a toxic plant, contact emergency services immediately.
+If your pet has ingested a potentially toxic plant, contact emergency veterinary or poison control services immediately.
+Do not wait for symptoms to appear.

-Remove any plant material from your pet's mouth and bring a sample of the plant with you to the vet.
+Remove any plant material from your pet's mouth and collect a sample or photograph of the plant for identification.

 (888) 426-4435